senaite/senaite.core/src/senaite/core/patches/archetypes/README.md

 they should be only indexed in their primary catalog, e.g.
 `seanite_catalog_sample` or `senaite_catalog_analysis`.

-Plase see `senaite.core.patches.cmfcore.portal_catalog_processor` for details.
+Please see `senaite.core.patches.cmfcore.portal_catalog_processor` for details.

+Furthermore, changes in `senaite.core.catalog.catalog_multiplex_processor.CatalogMultiplexProcessor` were required to handle AT based contens as well.

+Please see https://github.com/senaite/senaite.core/pull/2632 for details.

+💡 It might make sense to define for each catalog its own `IIndexQueueProcessor`.
+A simple check by content type would could decide if a content should be indexed or not.

 ## UID Catalog indexing

 The module `referencable` contains patches for the class `Products.Archetypes.Referencable.Referencable`, which is a mixin for `BaseObject` and controls AT native referencable behavior (not used) and the indexing in the UID Catalog (used and needed for UID references and more).

 ### Patches